kirtanp8/Pokemon-Space-Invaders-PROJECT1/README.md

 * Google Fonts

 # Controls
-Click the Start Button or press spacebar to start the game Use the left ( left-arrow ) and right ( right-arrow ) arrow keys to move Tetrominoes left and right, respectively.
-Up ( up-arrow ) arrow key rotates the Tetromino in play Down ( down-arrow ) arrow key accelerates the Tetromino's downward motion
+* Use the spacebar to shoot
+* Left Arrow to Move Left
+* Use Right arrow to Move Right